simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Dec 10 2024 0648 UTC.
+The largest was at Dec 11 2024 1549 UTC.

-Radio Blackout Forecast for Dec 11-Dec 13 2024
+Radio Blackout Forecast for Dec 12-Dec 14 2024

-              Dec 11        Dec 12        Dec 13
+              Dec 12        Dec 13        Dec 14
-R1-R2           55%           55%           55%
+R1-R2           60%           60%           60%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely with a slight chance for R3 (Strong) levels 11-13 Dec based primarily on the flare potential of Regions 3917 and 3922.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 12-14 Dec based primarily on the flare potential of Regions 3917, 3920 and 3922.

 ```